 The monument to the 2nd Division, Cavalry Corps is east of Gettysburg on Gregg Avenue on the East Cavalry Field.
-(Monument map: East Cavalry Battlefield – south end)
+(Tour map: East Cavalry Battlefield – south end)

 A monument a short distance away on Low Dutch Road marks where the 2nd Division was the extreme right flank of the Army of the Potomac at Gettysburg.

 The division was commanded at the Battle of Gettysburg by Brigadier General David McM.
 Gregg (USMA ’55), a career Army officer from Pennsylvania.

 From the monument: